 The answer depends on several factors, including your income, expenses and financial goals.

 One indicator that can help you determine whether your debt is too high is to figure out your debt-to-income (DTI) ratio.
 To calculate your DTI, divide your monthly debt payments by your monthly gross income.
 Lenders usually consider a DTI ratio of 36% or less to be ideal, while a DTI ratio of 43% or higher is seen as risky.

 Can I negotiate with my creditors to settle my debts?

 Summary of Money’s How to Get Out of Debt

 Getting out of debt can be challenging, but it's possible with careful planning.

-By setting up a budget, reducing your expenses and prioritizing high-interest accounts, you can settle your bills faster and save up on additional charges.
-And if you need help organizing a debt-relief strategy, there are nonprofit counseling agencies that can provide assistance.
+By setting up a budget, reducing your expenses and prioritizing high-interest accounts, you can settle your bills faster and save on additional interest charges.
+And if you need help organizing a debt-relief strategy, nonprofit counseling agencies can provide assistance.